Graduate Program in Banking & Financial Law

 - Students will demonstrate a deeper understanding of US financial services law and regulation and of certain widely adopted international financial law standards.

 - Students will demonstrate an understanding of the approach of US practitioners to financial services law issues, including structuring and documenting certain kinds of financial transactions.

 Degree Requirements and Curriculum

 The program is administered by a team of professionals dedicated to the academic and personal growth of each student.
 At the beginning of the academic year, each student meets with an academic advisor to develop an individualized study plan.
-The program regularly collaborates with the Federal Reserve Bank of Boston, the Boston Bar Association, and the Center for Finance, Law & Policy to organize lectures, symposia, and round-table discussions on issues affecting the financial services industry.
+The program frequently collaborates with the Boston Bar Association to organize lectures, symposia, and round-table discussions on issues affecting the financial services industry.
 Students are encouraged to deliver lectures to their colleagues as part of the Student Lecture Series.
-Membership in the Review of Banking & Financial Law, a scholarly publication of BU’s School of Law, is open to students in the program through a competitive examination.
+Membership in the Review of Banking & Financial Law, a scholarly publication of BU School of Law, is open to students in the program through a competitive examination.

 Additional Information and Applications

 You can learn more about the Graduate Program in Banking & Financial Law, including the application process and tuition and financial information, at bu.edu/law/academics/llm-degrees/banking-financial-law.

 - Candidates must hold a JD from an accredited law school in the United States.
 For applicants educated abroad, we require a first degree in law, such as a bachelor of laws or its equivalent, from a comparably recognized law school or law faculty outside the United States.

 - LLM Scholars Program (residential students only): All applicants to the residential Graduate Program in Banking & Financial Law are eligible to receive merit-based scholarship awards in the form of generous partial tuition waivers.
 All applicants are automatically considered, with no additional forms required.